 Second, as Current Affairs has discussed previously, whether it was unjust for Rowling to be given a big pile of money is separate from whether it’s just for her to retain it.
 Likewise, whether I bought a life preserver, stole it, or was given it as a Christmas present is a separate question from whether I am obligated to throw it to a drowning person (and whether it would be morally justified for a third party to take it from me and throw it if I refused).

 There is an important additional sense in which wealth is zero-sum, i.e. if I have more you necessarily have less.
 To see why, let’s think about voting: in our “democracy,” I get a vote and you get a vote and everyone else gets a vote (unless they are a felon or a minor or a resident alien, in which case they get “taxation without representation”).
 Now, let’s say there are four people in our little democracy.
 If, instead of getting one vote, one person gets four votes, we no longer have a democracy, because that person can simply outvote everybody else every time.
 Even if they only have two votes, they have a disproportionate amount of power to everybody else, which means that their preferences carry more weight, even if they feel those preferences less strongly.
-It’s impossible, or at least functionally meaningless, to give everyone an additional vote.
-If everyone had two votes rather than one, we’d be in the exact same situation as if everyone had one.
+It would be impossible, or at least functionally meaningless, to multiply everyone’s votes.
+If everyone had twice as many votes as before, we’d be in the exact same situation as we started in.
 Giving me “more” doesn’t actually necessarily translate into anything, because it’s relative power that matters, not absolute numbers of votes.
 I may think I’ve gained quite a lot because I have been given fifty more votes, but if you have been given 150 more, I may actually have less in practice even as we all appear to have more.

 There are plenty of senses in which wealth does not necessarily operate that way.
 As Pinker points out, if my salary doubles and yours triples, I might be able to buy one new fridge and you can buy two, but we all have more.
 Yet there are other senses in which wealth does work this way.
 Sometimes money acts like a form of “social voting,” i.e. bidding to have my preferences carried out.
 I once wrote a “puzzle for libertarians” in an attempt to illustrate how in one sense, the distribution of wealth is also necessarily a distribution of power, because of the abilities that wealth confers on its possessor.
 I imagined an astonishingly wealthy man who can spend whatever he pleases.
 And what he has decided to spend it on is trying to ruin your life.
 Because he has wealth, he can do that: he can buy up your favorite places and demolish them, he can buy Facebook and Twitter and stop you from communicating online (again, he’s astonishingly wealthy), he can buy your workplace and fire you, and buy every other business that employs people with your skills, and refuse to hire you at any of them.
 Everything he does, he does without resorting to government coercion, using purely free-market mechanisms.
 But because money is power, an unequal distribution of money is an unequal distribution of power, and this man has a disproportionate ability to create the kind of society he wants to see.
 You, without money, have no similar ability.